Business Process Modeling Techniques with Examples

 12. Simulation model

-Lest start with the latest techniques.
+Let us start with the latest techniques.

 1. Business Process Modeling Notation (BPMN)

-• Artifacts: data objects, groups, and annotations
+• Artifacts: Used to provide additional context, including data objects, groups, and annotations.

 BPMN is one of the latest business process modeling techniques used by many professionals